unstoppabledomains/UI-Kit/README.md

 ### Importing MUI components

 All [Material UI](https://mui.com/material-ui/getting-started/usage/)
-components, hooks, types, icons, and colors with the default props applied can be re-exported from the UI Kit by using these imports respectively:
+components, hooks, types, icons, and colors can be re-exported from the UI Kit by using these imports respectively:

 ```typescript